John Kennedy (British Army officer, born 1878)

 Major-General Sir John Kennedy (1878–1948) was a senior British Army officer who served in the First World War and commanded the 1st Division.

 Military career

 Educated at Haileybury, Kennedy was commissioned into the Argyll and Sutherland Highlanders in 1898.

 He served with the Egyptian Army until the First World War, when he fought on the Western Front; he became commanding officer of the 7th Battalion, Seaforth Highlanders in 1916 and succeeded Archibald Ritchie, was promoted to temporary brigadier general, and was assigned to command the 26th (Highland) Brigade in December 1916.
-He was appointed inspector of infantry in 1918 and, after relinquishing his temporary rank and assignment in June 1919, became an instructor at the Senior Officers School in 1919 and commanding officer of the 2nd Battalion, The Buffs in 1923.
+He was appointed inspector of infantry in October 1918 and, after relinquishing his temporary rank and assignment in June 1919, became an instructor at the Senior Officers School in 1919 and commanding officer of the 2nd Battalion, The Buffs in 1923.

 He went on to lead the 19th Indian Infantry Brigade in 1926, and was appointed General Officer Commanding 44th (Home Counties) Division in January 1933 and General Officer Commanding the 1st Division in April 1934 before retiring in 1937.